 The School’s woodwinds and brass program includes a variety of degree pathways and opportunities for performance and preparation for professional careers in music.

 The School of Music woodwinds program offers performance degrees and opportunities for studio instruction by some of the city’s finest professional musicians.
 Faculty in the program include program chair Donna Shin, flute; and artists-in-residence Seth Krimsky, bassoon; Ben Lulich, clarinet; Mary Lynch, oboe; and Michael Brockman, saxophone.
 In addition to holding principal chairs in Seattle Symphony, Pacific Northwest Ballet Orchestra, and other notable ensembles, faculty members also are engaged with local and regional performing arts groups and organizations devoted to their instruments of focus.
 Areas of faculty research include traditional Asian repertoire, chamber music, repertory jazz, contemporary music, and orchestral repertoire.

 Faculty in the brass program are among the city’s finest professional musicians.
-Brass studio instructors David Gordon, trumpet, Jeffrey Fair, horn, John DiCesare, tuba, and Stephen Fissel, trombone, all perform with Seattle Symphony, most as principals of their respective instruments.
+Brass studio instructors David Gordon, trumpet, Jeffrey Fair, horn, and John DiCesare, tuba and trombone, all perform with Seattle Symphony as principals of their respective instruments.
 Students in the program interact with these musicians in weekly applied lessons and occasional ensemble performance settings.